Stephen Colbert Brutally Mocks Donald Trump Jr. for Telling Virginians to Vote a Day Late

 “Meanwhile, back in the United States, it’s Election Day—just not the one we wish it was,” cracked Colbert during his monologue, adding, “Either way, I am planning to uphold the Election Day tradition I started last year: getting a very close look at my carpet through an empty liquor bottle.
 One year tomorrow.”

-Colbert noted that his show was taping prior to the most hotly contested race on Election Day, as The Late Show usually tapes at about 4:30 p.m.
-EST.
+Colbert noted that his show was taping prior to the results of the most hotly contested race on Election Day, as The Late Show usually tapes at about 4:30 p.m.
+ET.

 “The election everyone’s watching this year is the race for governor for Virginia,” Colbert explained.
 “It’s a race between Republican and anxious groundhog Ed Gillespie, and Democrat and doctor-explaining-where-he’s-going-to-put-his-finger Ralph Northam.”